Djibouti Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond intended stay with at least 2 blank pages for stamps
+Must be valid for minimum 6 months beyond intended stay with at least one blank page for entry stamp

 Tips for Smooth Entry

-Learn basic French greetings as immigration officers may speak limited English
+Have hotel reservation printed in French as many immigration officers speak limited English

 Customs & Duty-Free